 A pre-move occurs when a player makes a move on the opponent's time before the opponent has completed their previous move.
 If a player makes a legal pre-move, the host system shall execute it immediately upon completion of the opponent's move.
 An executed pre-move shall be considered a completed move.
-If a player's pre-move is not legal under the, the host system shall not allow it to occur.
+If a player's pre-move is not legal under the Official Rules of Chess, the host system shall not allow it to occur.